 Food allergies are an unpleasant or harmful immune system response after a specific food is eaten.
 The cause of food allergies is unknown.
 Sometimes, allergies experienced during childhood may resolve in adulthood.
-Symptoms of a reaction may include digestive problems, hives, or swollen airways.
-Severe reactions can be life-threatening.
-A food allergy is due to the immune system responding to the food when it does not have to.

 What are food allergies?

 Food allergy is your immune system's response that occurs soon after eating a specific food.
 Even a minimal amount of allergy-causing food may cause symptoms and signs such as digestive problems, swollen airways, or hives.
 In some people, a food allergy can result in severe symptoms or even a life-threatening reaction called anaphylaxis.

 Even children can be allergic to some foods.
 Food allergy affects about 8% of children less than three years old and up to 10% of adults.
 Some children outgrow their food allergy symptoms as they become older.
 It's easy to confuse a food allergy using a more common reaction called food intolerance.
 While bothersome, food intolerance is a less severe condition that doesn't involve the immune system.

 On the other hand, people with a food allergy have an immune system that reacts to specific proteins found in food.
 Their immune system attacks these chemicals like it were a dangerous pathogen, such as a virus or bacterium.
 Diagnosing food allergies can be challenging.
 There is no cure for food allergies.

 Food allergy symptoms

 For some individuals, an allergic reaction to a particular food could be embarrassing but not severe.
 For other individuals, an allergic reaction can be downright life-threatening.
 Food allergy symptoms usually appear within a few minutes to 2 hours after eating the offending food.
 The most common food allergy symptoms and signs include: